 Few Democrats actually run on “woke” policies.
 Biden’s “equity agenda” consists of bringing broadband internet to rural communities and making National Parks more accessible to Americans with disabilities.

-Republicans and right-wing media single out left-wing extremists, but Democrats won’t change minds by complaining about how unfair the other side is.
+Republicans and right-wing media single out left-wing extremists, but Democrats won’t change minds by complaining the other side is unfair.
 They need to do more to persuade persuadable voters that they’re not beholden to the far left.

 Bread and butter